ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

   - region =

-For additional configuration options refer to the official Rclone guide: 	https://rclone.org/s3/#configuration
+For additional configuration options refer to the [official Rclone guide](https://rclone.org/s3/#configuration)
  6. After completing the configuration process, use the Rclone.ps1 to mount the network drive.
   Alternatively, you can mount the drive and set a drive letter by typing the following command line:
   ```nh